Ben Wooldridge: Professional career

+New England Patriots

 On May 9, 2025, Wooldridge signed with the New England Patriots as an undrafted free agent after going unselected in the 2025 NFL draft, becoming the third-string quarterback behind Drake Maye and Joshua Dobbs.
-He played the third and final preseason game for the team against the New York Giants on August 21, which ended in a 42-10 loss for the Patriots.
+He played the third and final preseason game for the team against the New York Giants on August 21, which ended in a 42–10 loss for the Patriots.
 He was cut from the roster the following day.

+St. Louis Battlehawks

+On January 12, 2026, Wooldridge was signed by the St. Louis Battlehawks of the United Football League (UFL).
+He was released by the Battlehawks on March 19.

+Calgary Stampeders

+On March 30, 2026, Wooldridge signed with the Calgary Stampeders of the Canadian Football League (CFL).